 Calista was both repulsed and fascinated by Atohi, much like one’s reaction to a snake.
 It was a beautiful but dangerous and deadly creature.
 Such was her husband who was tall, olive skinned with thick black long hair, hazel eyes because he was a half-breed.
 He was ruggedly handsome with a robust body and very dangerous.
 He was like a savage beast which could not be tamed.

-She pined for her family and home and wished fervently that she would be restored to them but she wanted to return home but could not for fear that she would be forced to leave her children behind.
+She pined for her family and home and wished fervently that she would be restored to them.
+She wanted to return home but could not for fear that she would be forced to leave her children behind.
 She prayed earnestly about her impossible situation.

 Then, one day a man named, Walter Payne traveled to Cherokee country to meet with a federal Indian Agent to discuss Calista’s return.
 Apparently, her family, devastated by her capture and after trying for years to find her and secure her safe return, had hired him to track her down and rescue her.
 It was the agent’s opinion that she would not be willing to leave Atohi because she had three fine children by him and was well satisfied with her situation.
 Payne, however, wasn’t convinced.
 In his mind, he wondered which white woman would be satisfied with such a situation.
 He asked that both Atohi and Calista be brought to the agency.